eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

   travel time) is assigned.
 If the reservation date is too far in the future, the customer is postponed.

-- greedyShared: like 'greed' but tries to pick up another passenger while delivering the first passenger to it's destination.
+- greedyShared: like 'greedy' but tries to pick up another passenger while delivering the first passenger to it's destination.
 The algorithm supports parameters **absLossThreshold** and **relLossThreshold** to configure acceptable detours.

+- routeExtension: like greedy but can pick up any passenger along the route and also extend the original route (within personCapacity limit).

 - traci: Dispatch is defered to [traci control](#traci).
 The algorithm only keeps track of pending reservations